Efren Ramirez: Personal life

 In 1998, Ramírez married actress Iyari Limon.
 The marriage was annulled the following year.
+Ramirez is also a member of the Richmond Flying Mummies ownership group.

 Ramírez is also a DJ, who has performed worldwide and toured in over 50 cities across 5 continents.
 His sets include a variety of music, from hip hop, funk, disco, to hard house.
 His production company "Nocturnal Rampage" throws a recurring rave event every summer in Austin, Texas.